 Confidentiality Integrity and Availability

 The CIA triad, known as confidentiality, integrity, and availability, is the core of information security principles.
-Data protection risks are calculated based on each of these principles’ attack likelihood and attack impact.
+Data protection risks are calculated based on these principles’ attack likelihood and impact.
 The security controls responsible for protecting data are validated and improved after considering these three information security principles.

 What is the purpose of security controls?

-The fundamental purpose of having appropriate cyber security controls is to reduce the outcome and probability of cyber security incidents.
+Appropriate cyber security controls are fundamental to reducing the outcome and probability of cyber security incidents.
 In addition, information or cyber security controls help ensure that all the necessary and required actions are in place to hold the business’s proprietary information’s CIA triad.

 Along with protecting against cyber threats, security controls majorly help linger away from hefty fines and penalties that regulatory bodies such as the General Data Protection Regulation (GDPR) impose 20 million to 4% global turnover in case of cyber attack ending in sensitive data exposure.